MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 In this exercise, you will learn about the steps that Alex takes to define the factor mappings for Purchased electricity, and an estimation factor library for estimating the amount of electricity purchased based on the Miles driven by Wide World Importers fleet of electric trucks.
 While electric vehicles do not have Scope 1, direct tailpipe emissions, they do have to be charged while transporting goods, in this case - across the USA.
 This charging of Electric trucks results in Scope 2 purchased electricity.

 Wide World Importers may not know exactly how much electricity was purchased for charging the Electric Trucks, which grids the electricity came from, or what the energy source is.
 However, Wide World Importers can estimate the amount of electricity purchased by identifying how many kilowatt hours (kWh) are used per 100 miles, based on EPA vehicle efficiency data.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Overview of Emission factors](https://docs.microsoft.com/en-us/industry/sustainability/calculate-emission-factors).
+You can explore this functionality in deeper detail on Microsoft Docs, please visit **Overview of Emission factors** at +++https://docs.microsoft.com/en-us/industry/sustainability/calculate-emission-factors+++.

-Log in to your Cloud for Sustainability environment at <https://make.powerapps.com>
+Log in to your Cloud for Sustainability environment at +++https://make.powerapps.com+++.

 Open the **Sustainability Manager** Application